bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

        log in, and your name/password will be accepted here (but nowhere else).

        .. todo:: Is this still true?
+The editparams.cgi code seems to call using LOGIN_REQUIRED in the conventional manner...

 announcehtml
     Any text in this field will be displayed at the top of every HTML